BETER-CO/beter-feed-testing-sandbox/README.md

     docker-compose up --build
     ```

     This command builds the Docker images and starts the services defined in the `docker-compose.yaml` and `docker-compose.override.yaml` files.
-Each of the feed services (Generator, Emulator, Consumer) is built from local Dockerfiles and runs on specific ports.
+Each of the feed services (Generator, Emulator) is built from local Dockerfiles and runs on specific ports.
 They all depend on Kafka and Kafka-UI dependencies.

 Upon running `docker-compose up --build`, the following containers will be created: